annefou/ahm18.neic.nordforsk.org/_crossteams/03-speed-blogging3.md

 ---
-sb-organizers: TDB
+sb_organizers: TDB
-sb-title: How can we bootstrap and manage projects in a light way?
+sb_title: How can we bootstrap and manage projects in a light way?
-details: /crossteams/spdetails3/
+sb_details: /crossteams/sb_details3/
 ---

 TDB